 - The client and agency agree on a detailed plan.

 - The agency completes the work with minimal reference back to the client.

-This suited both parties as the outsourced B2B marketing agency could simply get on with the job and the client could get on with their business with minimal involvement in the process.
+This process suited both parties.
+The outsourced B2B marketing agency could simply get on with the job.
+While the client could get on with their business with minimal involvement in the process.

 Now, with the rise in popularity of inbound and content marketing, the situation has changed.
-Only the client, with their intimate understanding of customers and markets, can define precisely what type of content is required at various points in the sales process.
+Only the client, with their intimate understanding of customers and markets, can define the type of content required at various points in the sales process.

 The client retains information that can be converted into useful content.
 Thought leaders with a view on the market and trends are much more likely to reside in the client business than in the outsourced marketing agency.

-A much closer relationship is therefore required between a B2B marketing agency and the client than has historically been the case.
-The client can no longer simply step back and leave the agency to deliver.
-The agency will need to regularly call upon the business resources.
+A close relationship is therefore required between a B2B marketing agency and the client.
+The client can no longer step back and leave the agency to deliver.
+The agency will need to regularly call upon clients’ resources.